elliotjb/Culverin-Engine3D/README.md

 ﻿# 3D Engine
-This is a project consistent of creating a Game Engine that allows you to use tools to create video games.
+This is a project consistent of creating a Game Engine, that allows you to use tools to create video games.

-It's created for educational purposes, and we are two students that are studying a Video Games Development and Design degree at CITM, Terrassa (UPC).
+#VERY IMPORTANT!
+Make sure that you store the Release in a path without spaces, because the system won't detect successfully the path, and you won't be able to compile any script.

 ## Example Street scene:
 ![](https://i.gyazo.com/2fb46188c5188013b7bd76f6e2278bfc.jpg)